-FIG. 2 is a diagram showing the various inputs and outputs of the system for online sales with automatic rebate and coupon redemption 15.
+FIG. 2 is a diagram showing the various inputs and outputs wherein customers purchase products from the system 15 and 40 of the system for online sales with automatic rebate and coupon redemption 15.
 The system 15 receives Request for Rebates and Coupons From Online Customers 105 and, in response, returns Rebates and Coupons To Online Customers 110.
 In addition, it receives a List of Purchases or Shopping Cart 115 from online merchants or online malls and, in response, it returns Rebates and Coupons 120.
 It also receives Scheduled and Unscheduled Update of Rebates and Coupons 125 from manufacturers and retailers.
-To automatically provide rebates and coupons to customers periodically, the system 15 performs Targeted Online Delivery 130, typically via email.
+To automatically provide rebates and coupons to customers periodically, the system 15 performs Targeted Online Delivery 130, typically via